Smithsonian National Museum of Natural History

 Description

-Go behind the scenes at the Smithsonian to meet Dr. Lucy Chang, Paleobiologist at the National Museum of Natural History.
-Sharing ammonite fossils from the Smithsonian’s collection, Lucy will explain what ammonites are and how scientists use their fossils to understand what they looked like, what they ate, and how they lived.
-She’ll help students hone their pattern recognition skills by comparing fossil ammonites to related, living animals today like squid and nautilus.
-Lucy will share why she studies ammonites, how she uses their fossils to discover patterns of extinction and evolution, and what she’s discovered so far.
+In this video, go behind the scenes at the Smithsonian to meet Dr. Lucy Chang, Paleobiologist at the National Museum of Natural History.
+Sharing ammonite fossils from the Smithsonian’s collection, Lucy explains what ammonites are and how scientists use their fossils to understand what they looked like, what they ate, and how they lived.
+She helps students hone their pattern recognition skills by comparing fossil ammonites to related, living animals today like squid and nautilus.
+Lucy shares why she studies ammonites, how she uses their fossils to discover patterns of extinction and evolution, and what she’s discovered so far.

-The webcast supports standards of learning that help students understand how scientists analyze and interpret data from fossils, how the ammonite body plans support survival in the ocean, and how patterns in the fossil record document the existence, diversity, extinction and change of life throughout the history of life on Earth.
+The video supports standards of learning that help students understand how scientists analyze and interpret data from fossils, how the ammonite body plans support survival in the ocean, and how patterns in the fossil record document the existence, diversity, extinction, and change of life throughout the history of life on Earth.
 See the complete list of NGSS Standards alignment.

 Teaching Resources